BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

 Adding these details will be a key feature for your users to understand the signals in the data.

-Here are the fields I like to add to the tooltips:
+Here are the fields I like to add to the tooltips in my visualiztion settings:

     - Measure Control Chart:
       ![Measure Tooltip Fields](../assets/img/powerbi/control-charts/measure_tooltip.png)